marmelab/react-admin/docs/ReferenceArrayField.md

 ![ReferenceArrayField](./img/reference-array-field.png)

-For instance, let's conside a model where a `post` has many `tags`, materialized to a `tags_ids` field containing an array of ids:
+For instance, let's consider a model where a `post` has many `tags`, materialized to a `tags_ids` field containing an array of ids:

 ```
 ┌──────────────┐       ┌────────┐